Collections and objects

 Tools

-The real work of the water board takes place outdoors.
-This requires tools, both now and in the past.
-The water board has a whole collection of tools that were used to keep everyone's feet dry.
+The real work of the water authority outside.
+This requires tools.
+From the past, the water authority has water authority whole collection of tools that were used to keep everyone's feet dry.

 Kraantjespot